arkovia/acts/crimes-act.md

 ### Section 6 - Public Order

 #### Segment 1 - Criminal Groups and Gangs
-Persons part of criminal groups and gangs are guilty of this offence.
+Persons part of organized criminal groups and gangs are guilty of this offence.

 #### Segment 2 - Public Indecency
-Public Indecency is an offence
+Public indecency is an offence.
+##### Definition
+Public indecency is defined as nudity in the public view, even if the offender is within private property.

 #### Segment 3 - Loitering
-Areas signed, either by public, private or government owned locations that ban loitering are legally recognised and people who
+Areas signed, either by public or private locations that ban loitering are legally recognised and people who

 #### Segment 4 - Rioting
+Rioting is an offence.
+##### Definition
+Rioting is defined as violent, loud, or otherwise disturbing violation of public peace by a crowd.

 #### Segment 5 - Affray
+Participating in affray is an offence.
+##### Definition
+Affray is defined as a situation involving fighting in a public area that violates the public peace.

 #### Segment 6 - Contamination of Goods
+Purposeful contamination of goods is an offence.

 #### Segment 7 - Hoaxes